PDOK/geopackage-validator/README.md

 Place your geopackage somewhere on disk or in an S3 storage repository.

-Build the Docker container (only once needed, or after an update)
+Build the Docker image (only once needed, or after an update)

 ```bash
 docker build -t geopackage-validator .
 ```

-Run the Docker image, mounting the current directory to /gpkg (adjust where needed)
+Run the Docker container, mounting the current directory to /gpkg (adjust where needed)

 ```bash
 docker run -v ${PWD}:/gpkg --rm geopackage-validator validate --gpkg-path /gpkg/tests/data/test_allcorrect.gpkg